 Mike and Katrina are a great team.
 They are incredibly supportive and go out of their way to make themselves available.
 I would strongly recommend the ‘Get that Job’ program to anyone who is seeking employment.
-I understand Lane Cove Council will be organising more programs when possible, in the near future.

 Thanks to David Mitchell (pictured below) for telling us his story.
 We are so lucky to have locals like Mike and Katrina donating their time.
 Thank you also to Maria Ramos from Maria Ramos Photography and Baby Imprints for giving her time to photograph Lane Cove locals, like David, who were looking for a job.
 During June this year, Maria offered to take photos of people who had lost their job due to COVID19 (for free) to include in their CV’s.

 Support ITC and Advertise With Us

 Not all of the businesses noted above advertise with In the Cove – we like to give all businesses a free shout out when they start out.
 However, we are so grateful for those businesses who become part of the ITC Business Community.
 Without their support, we could not undertake our community and advocacy work.

 ITC has hit a few milestones recently.
 We now have

 In the Cove wants to employ local people, we want to bring even more news to you, and we need your help.
 Become an In The Cove member, and we have a little gift for you (our very own reusable masks sourced from a Lane Cove business).
 To find out how to help here and how to get your reusable mask, hurry as stocks are limited.